1965 Cheoy Lee Offshore 27 sloop – now for sale

 Next to the electrical panel is a stereo speaker, above which is the bilge pump switch for the upper-bilge-platform pump.
 Over the starboard forward cabinet is a bookshelf.

+The VHF was probably purchased around 2003.
 The Pioneer stereo with removable face plate, remote control, and DVD player, installed in 2006, is located in the starboard forward settee bulkhead.

 The ice box is in the aft-most starboard end, and is currently used as a storage space.
 The battery switch is located under the companionway steps, in easy reach but out of the way.